projectara/greybus-spec/source/special/bootrom.rst

 Greybus Bootrom Protocol AP Ready Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus Bootrom Protocol AP Ready operation allows the AP to indicate that it is ready to receive requests from the module over the bootrom cport.
-Only after the module has received this request may it start sending requests on the bootrom cport.
+The Greybus Bootrom Protocol AP Ready Operation allows the AP to indicate that it is ready to receive Requests from the Interface over the Bootrom Connection.

 Greybus Bootrom Protocol AP Ready Request
 """""""""""""""""""""""""""""""""""""""""

-The Greybus Bootrom AP Ready request message has no payload.
+The Greybus Bootrom AP Ready Request Message has no payload.

+Before receiving this Request, the Interface shall not send any Requests on the Bootrom Connection.
+After receiving this Request, the Interface may send Requests on the Bootrom Connection.

 Greybus Bootrom Protocol AP Ready Response
 """"""""""""""""""""""""""""""""""""""""""

-The Greybus Bootrom AP Ready response message has no payload.
+The Greybus Bootrom AP Ready Response Message has no payload.

 Greybus Bootrom Firmware Size Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^